awietek/xdiag/docs/documentation/operators/op.md

 Every operator is defined by up to three paramaters:

 1. The **type** of the operator.
 This is a string argument which determines what kind of operator is represented.
-A detailed overview of the available types can be found at [List of operator types](op_types.md)
+A detailed overview of the available types can be found at [Operator types](operator_types.md)

 2. The **sites** of the operator.
 This defines which physical sites (or orbitals) the operator acts upon.
 While most operator types require sites, there are also operator types (e.g. `HubbardU`) which do not need to define sites.